 But as the year passes, the line of lunar orbital apsides does change in orientation — slowly, at its own ponderous pace.
 The elliptical orbit of the moon precesses, dragging the line to new directions.
 So when the Earth returned again to the May 5th orbital position in 2013, the line had swung 40 degrees away from its previous year’s direction.
 As a consequence of this precession, the alignments in the sky do not repeat on an annual cycle.
 The line of apsides slowly sweeps across space, moving through 360 degrees in 8.85 years.

 On June 4th, 2012, half a lunar orbit after the annular eclipse, the moon was back at perigee.
-It again crossed the line of syzygy, and there was another eclipse — this time, a lunar eclipse.
-If we had flown Southwest Airlines to the moon after dinner on the day of the supermoon in early May, we could have gotten there in time to stand in the shadow of the Earth.
+It again crossed the line of syzygy, and there was another eclipse.
+This was a partial lunar eclipse, which set in the west at dawn still shaded by the Earth.
+If we had departed a month earlier, after dinner on the day of the supermoon, and flown to the moon at the speed of Southwest Airlines, we could have gotten there in time to stand in the shadow of our home planet.

 At the same time, another celestial body was crossing the syzygy line.
 That was the planet Venus.
 From our western U. S. perspective, Venus crossed in front of the setting sun on June 5th — a silhouette against the boiling corona.
 Through our cameras, Venus was a small black disk against the fiery globe — a stark transformation from its accustomed silvery evening star.
 It rode above the silhouette of another planet — the distant sunset ridges of Earth, to our northwest.